RCOSDP/weko/docs/community/governance.rst

 Roles and responsibilities
 --------------------------
-The *product manager*, *coordinators*, *architects* and *maintainers* (as defined below) make up the leadership of Invenio.
-The leaders of Invenio are **service people** who:
+The *product manager*, *coordinators*, *architects* and *maintainers* (as defined below) make up the leadership of WEKO3.
+The leaders of WEKO3 are **service people** who:

 - take an active role in driving the project forward,
-- help newcomers as well as long-time contributors have great experience contributing to Invenio,
+- help newcomers as well as long-time contributors have great experience contributing to WEKO3,
 - help train members to progressive take larger responsibility in the project,
 - are role models for the remaining community.

 **Roles:**

-* **Members**: Anyone using Invenio.
+* **Members**: Anyone using WEKO3.
-* **Contributors**: Anyone contributing to Invenio (in it widest possible interpretation, i.e. not only programmers).
+* **Contributors**: Anyone contributing to WEKO3 (in it widest possible interpretation, i.e. not only programmers).
 * **Maintainers**: Anyone maintaining at least one repository.
-Maintainers are responsible for managing the issues and/or the code base of a repository according to Invenio's standards.
+Maintainers are responsible for managing the issues and/or the code base of a repository according to WEKO3's standards.
 * **Architects**: Anyone maintaining 20+ repositories (though max 10 people).
-  Architects are responsible for the overall Invenio technical architecture as well as managing and training maintainers on their respective repositories.
+  Architects are responsible for the overall WEKO3 technical architecture as well as managing and training maintainers on their respective repositories.
-* **Coordinators**: Representatives of Invenio based services that would like to coordinate their Invenio development efforts with other services and provide input on the product road map.
+* **Coordinators**: Representatives of WEKO3 based services that would like to coordinate their WEKO3 development efforts with other services and provide input on the product road map.
-* **Product manager**: Overall responsible for Invenio's vision, strategy and day-to-day management.
+* **Product manager**: Overall responsible for WEKO3's vision, strategy and day-to-day management.
 Responsible for managing and training architects and coordinators.